intellivoid/AsyncAPY/README.md

        - Parameters to `__init__()`:
 	        - `sender`: If the packet comes from the server, this parameter points to the `Client` object that sent that packet, if it needs to be initialized externally from the server, this parameter can be `None`
 	        - `payload`: A python dictionary or a valid JSON string
+		- `encoding`: The packet encoding, it can either be "json" or "ziproto".
+If no encoding is specified, a `ValueError` exception will be raised

 ### The framework - Setup and Shutdown functions, configuration files